moechofe/lowresrmx/asset.dev/manual.md

 Starts playing at the `pattern`.
 If omitted, it starts at pattern `0`.

-This will consider that the data respects the [official soud data format]() TODO: link.
+This will consider that the data respects the [sound source format data](#sound-source-format-data).

 #### `=MUSIC(what)`